RSE-Cambridge/hpc-containers/singularity/singularity.md

 ```

 ## Workflow

-The Singularity workflow can be split into two: User end point, which requires superuser / root access and a shared computational end point, where a regular user can execute or run singularity images.
-Singularity requires root access to create a new container, bootstrap/install and modify containers.
-However, once a Singularity container image is created, it can be executed by a regular users, without the need for privilege escalation.
+The general workflow moves from development at the user endpoint to a shared computational resource.
+The user endpoint is typically a laptop, workstation, or server.
+In this space the user can create, modify, and update a container as needed.
+This typically requires superuser privileges or root access.
+Once a container is created with the necessary applications, libraries and data inside, it can be easily shared to other hosts and executed without having root access.
+Making changes to the container again requires returning to the endpoint system with root, and reuploading the container to the shared resource.

 ![Singularity workflow](workflow.png)
 > Singularity workflow